Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 Significantly, Rainforest Alliance does not guarantee a minimum price to suppliers.

-Furthermore, they have been criticised for certifying products that have a very low percentage of certified content.
+Furthermore, they have been criticised for certifying products with very low levels of certified content.

 (I.e. only 30% of the coffee in a bag needs to be certified Rainforest Alliance for the whole bag to be labelled as such.)